Gigaton Tour: Original 2020 plans

 The North American leg of the tour was going to coincide with the release of the band's eleventh studio album, Gigaton.
 The first show would have taken place in Toronto, with the leg concluding with two shows in Oakland.
 Prior to the first show in the United States, the band were due to play at the Apollo Theater in New York City.
-It would have been an invitation-only show, for Sirius XM listeners and subscribers to Pandora.
+It would have been an invitation-only show, for SiriusXM listeners and subscribers to Pandora.

 Pixies, IDLES and White Reaper were announced as supporting the band across the dates in Europe 2020.
 The 2020 European leg was also scheduled to include several indoor shows, as well as outdoor festival shows at Rock Werchter, Lollapalooza in Stockholm and Paris, and the BST Hyde Park concert in London.
 The show at the Royal Arena in Copenhagen would have been on the eve of the 20th anniversary of the Roskilde tragedy.
 However, on April 8, 2020, the show in London was cancelled due to the coronavirus pandemic.